vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/19/034_jangiDamaNiH.md

 title = "34.
 With a jan̄giḍá-amulet: for protection etc."

 +++
-[An̄giras.—daçakam. mantroktadevatyam uta vānaspatyam. ānuṣṭubham.]
+[An̄giras.—daśakam. mantroktadevatyam uta vānaspatyam. ānuṣṭubham.]